Facebook Twitter

-Over 400 sponsors have brought Carol to their communities for presentations, both in the United States and abroad — including Australia, Canada, England, India, Indonesia, Ireland, Japan, Mexico, and Singapore.
-(Click http://out-of-sync.child.com/about-carol/sponsors-of-carols-presentations/ if you are curious.)
+Hundreds of sponsors have brought Carol to their communities for presentations, both in the United States and abroad — including Australia, Canada, England, India, Indonesia, Ireland, Japan, Mexico, Poland, Singapore, and Switzerland.
+Click EVENTS to learn about her presentations.

 BOOKS AND MANUALS